Inspired by Rembrandt, local artist emerges from shadows into the limelight

-Though it may seem daunting completing a painting each day, Davis said he uses a classical painting method called “Alla Prima,” which is the application of various layers of wet paint in one short session to finish his paintings.
+Though it might seem daunting to complete a painting each day, Davis said he uses a classical painting method called alla prima, which is the application of various layers of wet paint in one short session, to finish his paintings.

-His elementary school art teacher, Sam Little, said she couldn’t be more proud of the accomplishments of her former student.
+His elementary school art teacher, Sam Little, said she couldn’t be prouder of her former student's accomplishments.

 “He’s got a style here, and it comes so easy to him,” Little said of Davis’ paintings.
 “It just flows off his fingers.”

-Though Davis originally intended to paint with a realistic style, he ended up falling into impressionism.
+Though Davis originally intended to paint in a realistic style, he ended up falling into impressionism.

-Referring to himself as an emotional person, Davis likes to paint people most because he can translate any emotions into those characters.
+Referring to himself as an emotional person, Davis said he likes to paint people most because he can translate any emotions into those characters.

 “I want to share how I get lost in a painting with other people,” he said.
 “I’m trying to connect with people who don’t understand what an artist is.”